Kushaiguda

 Kushaiguda is a neighbourhood in Kapra Circle Greater Hyderabad, Telangana, India.

-This area is near to ECIL Bus Terminal, NFC, ECIL,HCL, Companies.
+This area is near ECIL Bus Terminal and offices of major companies like NFC, ECIL and HCL.
 The Kushaiguda Market is one of the biggest market in the Medchal District.
-Kushaiguda is also industrial fully developed.
+District court complex for the Medchal-Malkajgiri district is located in Kushaiguda.

 Transport

 Kushaiguda TSRTC bus depot is located near Kamala Nagar.
 Kushaiguda is well-connected by the buses, TSRTC, which ply on two routes covering most of the area.